Hrafngud/gungnr/README.md

 Why I did it:

-The `deploy.sh` silly little shell script tells alot about the history of this project:
+The `deploy.sh` silly little shell script tells a lot about the history of this project:
   Basically, it was a collection of automations to manage templates for projects so I could start coding with the whole HTTPS and deploy stuff right away.
 From my computer.
   But since I also intended to expand the features after using it for a while, I decided to create a more sophisticated full stack application, that would allow me to expand the capabilities even further.